 A Mashed Potato Alternative Side Dish with Winter Veggies

 Here is a very simple recipe that does not require an oven.
-It produces a colourful side dish for your meal or Thanksgiving dinner after cooking only about 20 minutes.
-It’s perfect for using up veggies that have been in the fridge for a while.
+It produces a colorful side dish for your meal or Thanksgiving dinner after only about 20 minutes of cooking.
+It’s perfect for using veggies that have been in the fridge for a while.

 Autumn vegetables are easy to work with.
 They store well, they’re inexpensive, and they taste great.

 Preparing the Cold-Weather Vegetables